 Copernicium was discovered on 9th February 1996 at 22:37 at the GSI in Darmstadt, Germany.
-Further information on element 112 is here (outside WebElements) and here in a press release (outside WebElements).
-The interested reader should consult the on-line version of The Wonderful World of Atoms and Nuclei for a fascinating insight into research on "super-heavy" atoms.
+The interested reader should consult the on-line version of Creating Super Heavy Elements for a fascinating insight into research on "super-heavy" atoms.

 In honour of scientist and astronomer Nicolaus Copernicus (1473-1543), the discovering team around Professor Sigurd Hofmann suggested the name copernicium with the element symbol Cn (the original proposal was Cp) for the new element 112, discovered at the GSI Helmholtzzentrum für Schwerionenforschung (Center for Heavy Ion Research) in Darmstadt.
 It was Copernicus who discovered that the Earth orbits the Sun, thus paving the way for our modern view of the world.
 Thirteen years ago, element 112 was discovered by an international team of scientists at the GSI accelerator facility.
 A few weeks ago, the International Union of Pure and Applied Chemistry, IUPAC, officially confirmed their discovery.
 In around six months, IUPAC will officially endorse the new element's name.
 This period is set to allow the scientific community to discuss the suggested name copernicium before the IUPAC naming.

 Copernicium: historical information